-Strikes have now been confirmed to be taking place for eight days from 25th November until 4th December.
+Additional strikes have now been confirmed to be taking place for 14 days from 20th February until 13th March.

 The University plans to mitigate any disruption to students, as far as possible, and The SU is committed to supporting and representing the interests of our students in this process.
-In order that we may do this to best meet the wishes and needs of our members we ask that you complete this short survey before midnight Tuesday 12 November
+In order that we may do this to best meet the wishes and needs of our members, we polled our students to ascertain how they feel about the strike action.

 For ALL students we will:

 - Have daily drop-ins with SU Presidents and staff in The Lower Stannary from 9-10am every day of strike action.

 - Promote the University-led drop-ins with senior staff

 - Support our academic representatives (Course Reps and Subject Chairs) to collate information about which taught sessions are not delivered to ensure we have a student-led record of content that should not be included in any assessments (protection of academic outcomes).

 - Lobby the University to ensure that it takes steps to mitigate the effects of the industrial action in the type of way the Office of the Independent Adjudicator (OIA) deems ‘appropriate’.

 For the 73% of students who support the cause, we pledge that we will: